Thenewteejay/mdBook/README.md

 - **DataTables Integration:** Enhances the display table with search, pagination, export, and responsive UI.
 - JSON Persistence: Response is stored in json.
 - **Controller Design Pattern:** BookController manages all book-related operations.
+- **MVC Structure:** Separation of View, Controller, and Model for clean architecture

+.

 ---